LearnPython-3/LearnPython2020/README.md

 For every element i of a, increment b by i, and exit the loop if b is at least 16

 Prints out b

+## Day 3 Homework

+Create a Python file that:

+Prompts the user for a number

+Since the input is a string, convert it into an integer

+Prompt the user for another number, and convert it into an integer

+Multiply the two numbers, and print the result

+Prompt the user for a string

+Print out the second through fifth characters in that string, inclusive

+Attach the file to this assignment, and turn it in